The Marketer’s Dilemma – How Many Choices?

 Most marketers understand, at this point, that sending the same messages to everyone on your list all the time is not really helping.
 We all know that trying to be all things to all people results in being nothing to anyone.
 Being generic doesn’t work.
+The key is implementing effective niche targeting strategies that allow you to focus your message.
 It’s been proven time and again that marketing gets FAR better results when it is targeted and specific.

 And yes, we marketers also know that the way to get targeted and specific is to segment leads into different “buckets” or interest groups.
 Doing that allows us to send information to them that is relevant to their interests, which, in turn, means that they’ll be more likely to read our emails, click our links, and ultimately, to become a customer or client.
 Pretty simple, right?